MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-creating-figures-from-lines-curves-and-shapes-use.md

 ---
-Description: 'To create a path, construct a GraphicsPath object, and then call methods, such as AddLine and AddCurve, to add primitives to the path.' ms.assetid: '66faeb73-16fb-4b7f-a4d5-a90ec2590d8c'
+Description: To create a path, construct a GraphicsPath object, and then call methods, such as AddLine and AddCurve, to add primitives to the path. ms.assetid: 66faeb73-16fb-4b7f-a4d5-a90ec2590d8c
-title: 'Creating Figures from Lines, Curves, and Shapes'
+title: Creating Figures from Lines, Curves, and Shapes ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Figures from Lines, Curves, and Shapes

-To create a path, construct a [**GraphicsPath**](-gdiplus-class-graphicspath-class.md) object, and then call methods, such as [AddLine](-gdiplus-class-graphicspath-addline-methods.md) and [AddCurve](-gdiplus-class-graphicspath-addcurve-methods.md), to add primitives to the path.
+To create a path, construct a [**GraphicsPath**](/windows/win32/gdipluspath/nl-gdipluspath-graphicspath?branch=master) object, and then call methods, such as [AddLine](/windows/win32/gdipluspath/nf-gdipluspath-graphicspath-addline(in const point &,in const point &)?branch=master) and [AddCurve](/windows/win32/gdipluspath/nf-gdipluspath-graphicspath-addcurve(in const point,in int)?branch=master), to add primitives to the path.

 The following example creates a path that has a single arc.
 The arc has a sweep angle of –180 degrees, which is counterclockwise in the default coordinate system.